-The Pastor/Elders of Living Water Fellowship are: Phillip Telfer, Doug Swanson, Nathan Hamilton, Pastor Emeritus Al Mendenhall, and Pastor Emeritus Richard (Little Bear) Wheeler.
+The Pastor/Elders of Living Water Fellowship are: Phillip Telfer, Doug Swanson, and Nathan Hamilton.

 Eldership at Living Water Fellowship is not related to the present day “church board” style of leadership.
-LWF does not govern through a church board, committees, or a democratic congregational process.
+LWF does not govern through a church board, committees or a democratic congregational process.
 Instead, the fellowship is governed as “Elder Led” in decision making, counseling and discipline.
-The pastors of Living Water Fellowship exercise a plurality of leadership; meaning, major decisions concerning our vision, doctrine, finances, counseling, discipline, choosing of various ministry leaders, etc., are made only through agreement of all pastors.
-This discipline can’t be compromised; however, there is some latitude for independent decision making by an individual pastor in non-essential issues that relate to their respective role or are not described above.
+The pastors of Living Water Fellowship exercise a plurality of leadership; meaning major decisions concerning, our vision, doctrine, finances, counseling, discipline, choosing of various ministry leaders, etc., are made only through agreement of all three pastors.
+This discipline can’t be compromised, however, there is some latitude for independent decision making by an individual pastor in non-essential issues that relate to their respective role or are not described above.
 Within this “plurality” the pastors purpose to be an example to the congregation on how to be in unity in fellowship with one another even though we may at times have differing opinions concerning interpretation of secondary doctrines or debatable subjects.

 The position of Pastor/Elder or Overseer is described in several places in the New Testament and is ascribed to by the leaders of this Fellowship.